Poselsky/Vue-Forecast/README.md

 ### How to use:

 1. Register and generate your api key [here](https://openweathermap.org/)
-2. Add your api key in .env file.
+2. Add your api key in .env file and add longtitude and latitude of desired city
 3. Enjoy

 **App is still under development.
-You might find some issues as responsiveness.**
+You might find some issues.
+For example responsiveness.**

 Preview:
 ![Preview](https://github.com/Poselsky/Vue-Forecast/blob/master/Example.PNG "How app should look like.")